-- 46 The key advantage of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the s 9(2)(f)(iv), s 9(2)(ba)(i) s 9(2)(ba)(i) thereby freeing up headroom within this activity class to make other funding choices within the upper bound. - 47 However, like Option 1, it is not certain what the \$ 9(2)(f)(iv), \$ 9(2)(ba)(i) \$ 9(2)(f)(iv), \$ 9(2)(ba)(i) fund other public transport projects within the range, \$ 9(2)(f)(iv) Essentially, this option provides additional flexibility for progressing public transport investments alongside securing funding \$ 9(2)(f)(iv)
+- The key advantage of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the sequence of the sequence of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the sequence of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the sequence of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the sequence of this option is that it provides additional funding flexibility within the Public Transport Infrastructure Activity Class by directing funding to the sequence of the - However, like Option 1, it is not certain what the \$\frac{s \ 9(2)(f)(iv), s \ 9(2)(ba)(i)}{s \ 9(2)(f)(iv), s \ 9(2)(ba)(i)}\$.
+Choices could be made by the NZTA to fund other public transport projects within the range, \$\frac{s \ 9(2)(f)(iv)}{s \ 9(2)(f)(iv)}\$.
+Essentially, this option provides additional flexibility for progressing public transport investments alongside securing funding \$\frac{s \ 9(2)(f)(iv)}{s \ 9(2)(f)(iv)}\$.